 If you’re not afraid of heights and getting a bit dirty, then you could work as a house painter.
-This can be a great summer gig, though you can do it year round provided it isn’t raining or snowing.
+This can be a great summer gig, though you can do it year-round provided it isn’t raining or snowing.
 You can work on your own as a freelance painter, or you can get a gig with a painting company.

 As long as you do good work, you can charge pretty premium rates without difficulty.
-For a power combination, you can combine house painting with other services such as yard work or driveway cleaning.
+For a powerful combination, you can combine house painting with other services such as yard work or driveway cleaning.